-I’ll correct first: It should be ‘I think we have to change the tap’.
+This does sound rather dangerous as, let's face it, water and electricity don't mix.
+So I’ll correct first: It should be ‘I think we have to change the tap’.

 I must admit I was confused by this one.
 As far as the dictionaries were concerned, the literal translation of ‘battery’ in the Polish language is battery.
 Eventually, it took a technical dictionary to work this one out.

 When you go shopping in a hardware store in Poland to buy yourself a new mixer tap – a tap from which both hot and cold water can come out – many display them as bateria łazienkowa.
 However, when talked about informally, łazienkowa is dropped, leaving us with just bateria which, in context, makes sense in Polish.
 But in English – well…